React-Automation-Studio/React-Automation-Studio/README.md

 ![picture](img/softwareStack.png)
 *Fig 1.
 The current software stack*

-This repository is the code source for Automation Studio.
+This repository is the code source for React Automation Studio.
 The repository is built in 4 components:

 *1. pvServer*